 Here are a few other ideas that are specific to weddings, but would also work really great!

 Crap happens, even on your wedding day.
 It feels like sometimes crap happens because it is your wedding day.
 You work for months to plan every detail, but inevitably something will happen.
-So, I love the idea to give the beautiful bride a SURVIVAL KIT!
+So, I love the idea of giving the beautiful bride a WEDDING SURVIVAL KIT!
 Put it all in a cute bag or container and you’ve got a great gift!
 It contains a few essentials that will come in handy in the brides get-ready room or just to keep nearby at the reception.